MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/migration-guide.md

 The AgeGenderDemographicReportRequest is removed.
 Instead you can use the [AgeGenderAudienceReportRequest](../reporting-service/agegenderaudiencereportrequest.md).

 #### <a name="reporting-score-unavailable"></a>Dash for Unavailable Quality Score
-In version 13 if the quality score was not computed the data returned will be "-" (dash) in the AdRelevance, ExpectedCtr, HistoricalAdRelevance, HistoricalExpectedCtr, HistoricalLandingPageExperience, HistoricalQualityScore, LandingPageExperience, and QualityScore columns.
+In version 13 if the quality score was not computed the data returned will be "--" (double dash) in the AdRelevance, ExpectedCtr, HistoricalAdRelevance, HistoricalExpectedCtr, HistoricalLandingPageExperience, HistoricalQualityScore, LandingPageExperience, and QualityScore columns.
 In version 12 the value of "0" (zero) had been returned.
 These columns are available in the [AdGroupPerformanceReportColumn](../reporting-service/adgroupperformancereportcolumn.md), [CampaignPerformanceReportColumn](../reporting-service/campaignperformancereportcolumn.md), [KeywordPerformanceReportColumn](../reporting-service/keywordperformancereportcolumn.md), and [ShareOfVoiceReportColumn](../reporting-service/shareofvoicereportcolumn.md) value sets.

 #### <a name="reporting-impressionshare"></a>Removed Some Impression Share Columns
 The ImpressionLostToAdRelevancePercent, ImpressionLostToBidPercent, ImpressionLostToExpectedCtrPercent, and ImpressionLostToRelevancePercent columns are removed from the [AccountPerformanceReportColumn](../reporting-service/accountperformancereportcolumn.md), [AdGroupPerformanceReportColumn](../reporting-service/adgroupperformancereportcolumn.md), [CampaignPerformanceReportColumn](../reporting-service/campaignperformancereportcolumn.md), and [ShareOfVoiceReportColumn](../reporting-service/shareofvoicereportcolumn.md) value sets.